tdykstra/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-9/includes/hybrid-cache.md

 Like `IDistributedCache`, `HybridCache` supports removal by key with a `RemoveKeyAsync` method.

 `HybridCache` also provides optional APIs for `IDistributedCache` implementations, to avoid `byte[]` allocations.
 This feature is implemented by the preview versions of `Microsoft.Extensions.Caching.StackExchangeRedis` and `Microsoft.Extensions.Caching.SqlServer`.

 Serialization is configured as part of registering the service, with support for type-specific and generalized serializers via the
-`.WithSerializer(...)` and `.WithSerializerFactory(...)` methods, chained from the `AddHybridCache(...)` call.
+`WithSerializer` and `.WithSerializerFactory` methods, chained from the `AddHybridCache` call.
 By default, the library handles `string` and `byte[]` internally, and uses `System.Text.Json` for everything else, but if you want to use protobuf, xml, or anything
 else: that's easy to do.

-`HybridCache` includes support for older .NET runtimes, down to .NET Framework 4.7.2 and .NET Standard 2.0.
+`HybridCache` supports older .NET runtimes, down to .NET Framework 4.7.2 and .NET Standard 2.0.

-Outstanding `HybridCache` work includes:

-- support for "tagging" (similar to how tagging works for "Output Cache"), allowing invalidation of entire *categories* of data
-- backend-assisted cache invalidation, for backends that can provide suitable change notifications
-- relocation of the core abstractions to `Microsoft.Extensions.Caching.Abstractions`
+For more information about `HybridCache`, including planned features, see GitHub issue [dotnet/aspnetcore #54647](https://github.com/dotnet/aspnetcore/issues/54647).